jlalmes/trpc-openapi/README.md

 ## HTTP Requests

 Query procedures accept inputs via URL query parameters.

 Mutation procedures accept inputs via the request body as an `application/json` content type.

-Additionally, both queries & mutations can accept a set of their inputs via URL path parameters.
+Both queries & mutations can accept a set of their inputs via URL path parameters.
 You can add a path parameter to any OpenAPI enabled procedure by using curly brackets around an input name as a path segment in the `meta.openapi.path` field.

 #### Query